What is hidradenitis suppurativa?

 If the condition isn't treated and gets worse, hollow tunnels can form under the skin.
 Over time, the infection and tunnels will heal, but a thick scar may form.
 These scars can keep skin from stretching naturally.

 How is hidradenitis suppurativa treated?

 The treatment for hidradenitis suppurativa depends on how serious it is.
-Your doctor may discuss these options:
+Your doctor may discuss options, such as:

 Hormone pills.
 Some women are helped by taking birth control pills or other medicines that affect their hormones.

 How can you care for yourself?